Bistrel2002/MOONSHOT-PROJECT/FunctionalSpecification/functionalSpecification.md

 - Support for venues up to 200,000 square meters
 - Support for up to 1,000 POIs per venue
 - Support for up to 500 beacons per venue
-- Concurrent users: up to 2,000 per venue
+- Concurrent users: up to 1,000 per venue

 ## 13. Security Considerations

 ### 13.1 Data Security
 - End-to-end encryption for all network communications
 - Secure storage of user credentials and preferences
-- Anonymous tracking of navigation data
 - Compliance with GDPR and other relevant privacy regulations

-### 13.2 Beacon Security
-- Prevention of beacon spoofing
-- Rotating beacon identifiers
-- Secure beacon deployment and registration
-- Access control for beacon management

-### 13.3 Application Security
+### 13.2 Application Security
 - Secure API authentication
 - Input validation and sanitization
-- Protection against common mobile vulnerabilities

 ## Glossary - Indoor Navigation System with AR Integration